briannamagtoto/je-press/README.md

-# je-press
+# JE Press Hours!
-Jonathan Edwards Printing Press Hours
+a living document for the JE press :-)